 The Coburger Hütte is a perfect place for daytrips as many families and unexperienced hikers take the valley route to reach this hut.
 You will be taking this one down (unless you are extremely fit and prefer to hike the same way back).
 But … first take some time to relax and have a beer, or two.
 Meals here are typical mountain hut style: simple yet tasty.

 After leaving the hut, there’s a steep half hour descend to the Seebensee and from there it’s an easy stroll back to the gondola station.
 Of course, you will again be surrounded by cows and their bells, what would a hike in Austria be without them?
-Make sure you check ahead what the last descending time of the gondola is, we were there just in time to make it back down to the valley.
-Otherwise, we’d have had to walk a bit further down.
+Make sure you check ahead what the last descending time of the gondola is, I was there just in time to make it back down to the valley.
+Otherwise, I’d have had to walk a bit further down.
 Not a problem, but after a long day like this, riding the gondola down with stunning views of the Zugspitz Arena, was just the perfect end of the day.

 I like to take breaks, take even more pictures and enjoy where I am, instead of running up and down just for the sake of it… Always make sure you know the weather when setting off in the Alps (or any other mountain range) and be prepared for sudden changes.
-In the valley it was about 25 degrees Celcius, up at Tajatörle we wore all our layers… the mountains can be great but can also be treacherous.
+In the valley it was about 25 degrees Celcius, up at Tajatörle I wore all my layers.
+The mountains can be great but can also be treacherous.
 Treat them with respect!

 If you are going to the Tiroler Zugspitz Arena, make sure you do this walk.
 It’s not too difficult for experienced hikers yet it will still make your calves burn.
 And most important, it will take you to some pristine mountain areas, that you may not find anywhere else around that easily.
 Also make sure to check out my blog with best hikes in Austria for further hiking inspiration!